trento-project/docs/guides/manual-installation.md

 Trento integrates with an identity provider (IDP) that uses the OpenID Connect (OIDC) protocol to authenticate users accessing the Trento web console.
 Authorization for specific abilities/permissions is managed by Trento, which means that only basic user information is retrieved from the external IDP.

 #### User Roles and Authentication

 User authentication is entirely managed by the IDP, which is responsible for maintaining user accounts.
 A user, who does not exist on the IDP, is unable to access the Trento web console.
-If the default admin user created during the installation process matches the authenticated user’s IDP username, that user is automatically granted `all:all` permissions within Trento.
+During the installation process, a default admin user is defined using the `ADMIN_USER` variable, which defaults to `admin`.
+If the authenticated user’s IDP username matches this default admin user's username, that user is automatically granted `all:all` permissions within Trento.
-Create a new user on IDP and login to Trento to finalize the user creation on Trento.
-Set `all:users` permissions with the default admin user to the newly created admin user.

-All roles and permissions should be managed by the newly created admin user with the `all:users` permissions inside Trento, independent of the IDP.

-> **Note:** Multi-Factor Authentication cannot be enabled for the default admin user, keeping its password safe is essential
+User permissions are entirely managed by Trento, they are not imported from the IDP.
+The abilities must be granted by some user with `all:all` or `all:users` abilities (**admin user initially**).

 #### Enabling OIDC